rockboroschool/website/wp-content/plugins/google-captcha/readme.txt

 * NEW : Ability to add Google Captcha (reCAPTCHA) into standard forms was added.

 == Upgrade Notice ==

+= V1.65 =
+* The compatibility with new WordPress version updated.
+* Plugin optimization completed.
+* New features added.

 = V1.64 =
 * New features added.